Going through your field guide you will find a number of terms that are often used; these should all be described in the glossary of the guide.

 Lifer: A first-ever sighting of a bird species by an observer; an addition to one’s life list.

 List: a list of all species seen by a particular birder.
-Most birders keep a life list of the species in their region and possibly a world list, if they are well travelled, and some also keep provincial, garden and other lists.
+Most birders keep a life list of the species in their region and possibly a world list, if they are well traveled, and some also keep provincial, garden and other lists.
 Some birders compete with other birders for having the highest number of species on their list and they are referred to as listers.

 String: A dubious record, usually of a rarity which the record cannot be substantiated